 BMI is just one tool to understand body size, and it does not account for all of the ways that people’s bodies may differ.
 A person can talk with their doctor if they have questions about calculating or interpreting their BMI score.

 Age is not a factor in BMI for adults, but it is for children.
 This is because children typically grow larger with age.
 The

 To calculate a child’s BMI, a person can use the

 If a person has questions about their child’s BMI, they should consult a doctor.

 BMI is a very basic measurement.
 While it takes height and weight into consideration, it does not account for factors such as:

 - waist or hip measurements

-- proportion or distribution of fat
+- the proportion or distribution of fat

-- proportion of muscle mass
+- the proportion of muscle mass

-If a person’s waist is 28 inches and their hips are 36 inches, they will divide 28 by 36.
-This will give them 0.77.
+For example, if a person’s waist is 28 inches (in) and their hips are 36 in, they will divide 28 by 36, giving a WHR of 0.77.